 The Victorian Federal parliamentary team is:

-- Senator for Victoria, Bridget McKenzie, Deputy Leader of the National Party, Minister for Agriculture
+- Senator for Victoria, Bridget McKenzie, Leader of the Nationals in the Senate

 - Member for Mallee, Anne Webster MP

 - Member for Gippsland, Darren Chester MP, Minister for Veterans and Defence Personnel